feltcute/ModdingDocsMGD/Doc/Events/Creation.rst

 When debugging scenes (see :ref:`notJumping` in FAQ), you may find yourself with scenes you don't intend to ever be linked to by a function.
 In this case, you can declare it as an optional scene to the game by prepending its ``"NameOfScene":`` value with any of the following:

-- an ``_``underscore.
+- An ``_`` underscore.
 Intended for any scenario where you want the debugger to ignore the scene, such as internal notes, cut content, or in-progress work not meant to be accessed by the player yet.
 - ``event`` or uppercased ``Event``.
 Loosely intended for your starting and ending scenes, such as ``"EventStart"`` (your very first scene) and ``"EventBroke"`` (your very last scene).
 - ``debug`` or uppercased ``Debug``.
 Loosely intended for scenes made for debugging purposes while making the event.
 Sometimes used in place of ``"EventBroke"`` as last scene.